Religious School

 KBE Religious School Director

-Although Shane has spent the last 25 years working in the theater and entertainment industry, she is no stranger to the Jewish community and Jewish education.
+Although Shane has spent the last twenty-five years working in the theater and entertainment industry, she is no stranger to the Jewish community and Jewish education.
 Shane’s mother ran the school at every temple they were members of and her father was the board president.
 Shane grew up in Hebrew schools and Jewish youth groups, and she started teaching herself while she was still in high school.
-She has been teaching on and off for many years while also working as a stage and production manager from New York City to Venice, Italy to other places around the world .
+She has been teaching on and off for many years while also working as a stage and production manager from New York City to Venice, Italy, and other places around the world .

-Shane grew up in the Midwest, but moved around a lot as a child.
-She received her BA in theater from SUNY Buffalo State College and has lived in Maine for the past 16 years; here, she has set down roots and started a family.
+Shane grew up in the Midwest but moved around a lot as a child.
+She received her BA in theater from SUNY Buffalo State College and has lived in Maine for the past sixteen years; here, she has set down roots and started a family.

 Shane is passionate about making Jewish education exciting and accessible to today’s Jewish youth.
 Her goal as education director is to help our students find joy in Jewish learning and then carry that joy and passion in their lives as they go out into the world.